 Welcome and introduction:

-- Luciana Cingolani (Assistant Professor for Public Administration, Hertie School of Governance)
+- Luciana Cingolani (Assistant Professor for Public Administration, Hertie School)

 - Beate Lohmann (Director General for Administrative Modernisation and Organisation, Federal Ministry of the Interior)

 - Beate Lohmann

 - Walter Palmetshofer (Project Leader, Open Knowledge Foundation)

 - Peter Varga (Regional Civil Society Coordinator Europe, Open Government Partnership)